 Business Development Director

 Michael has extensive experience of commercialising new technologies, with a solid background in strategic and operational leadership.
-Michael joined ANGLE six years ago to lead a government backed technology incubator.
+Michael joined ANGLE in 2009 to lead a government backed technology incubator.
 The incubator evaluated more than 60 early stage technology companies from around the UK before selecting the highest potential start-ups and providing intense consultancy support in setting technology milestones, developing an effective business model, building collaborations and securing early customers.

-Martin is the Head of Manufacturing and Regulatory at Parsortix, a Chartered Engineer and holds an MEng degree in Electrical and Electronic Engineering from The University of Nottingham.
-He joined ANGLE in 2004 and specialises in technology commercialisation and knowledge transfer projects supporting businesses, particularly involving universities and other specialist knowledge and research centres.
+Martin is the Head of Manufacturing and Regulatory at ANGLE plc, a Chartered Engineer and holds an MEng degree in Electrical and Electronic Engineering from The University of Nottingham.
+He joined ANGLE in 2004 and first specialised in technology commercialisation and knowledge transfer projects supporting businesses, particularly involving universities and other specialist knowledge and research centres.